ddspog/inspetor-mups/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for tracking-sanitation-ufcg, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for tsu, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.